Frequently Asked Questions

 What is a Rite of Passage?
 Why is it important?

 A rite of passage is a ceremony and marks the transition from one phase of life to another.
 Although it is often used to describe the tumultuous transition from adolescence to adulthood, it does refer to any of life’s transitions (Births and Beginnings, Initiations, Partnerings, and Endings or Death).
-There are many passages in our lives if we choose to mark and celebrate them.
+There are many passages in our lives we can choose to mark and celebrate.

 Who are your programs for?

-Our programs serve a diverse population between the ages of 8 and 80.
+Our programs serve a diverse population, from ages 8 to 80+.
 Each program is carefully designed around the appropriate developmental tasks of a particular age or life stage.